DjangoGirls/tutorial/en/python_introduction/README.md

 - True
 - False

-But for Python to understand this, you need to always write it as True (first letter uppercased, with the rest of the letter lowercased). __true, TRUE, tRUE won't work -- only True is correct.__ (The same applies to False as well, of course.)
+But for Python to understand this, you need to always write it as 'True' (first letter uppercased, with the rest of the letter lowercased). __true, TRUE, tRUE won't work -- only True is correct.__ (The same applies to 'False' as well, of course.)

 Booleans can be variables, too!
 See here: